byrnes/TPFanControl/README.md

 # TPFanControl for dual-fan ThinkPads (P1, X1 Extreme..)

-Confirme to be working on:
+Confirmed to be working on:
 - ThinkPad P1 Gen 3 with Nvidia GPU
+- ThinkPad X1 Extreme Gen 3 (@dharmatech)
 - ThinkPad P15 Gen 2 (@stavoxnetworks)

 ## About